mpous/helium-data-hotspot/README.md

 - See the magic happening, your device is getting updated 🌟Over-The-Air🌟!

 Once the device is online and the services `packet-forwarder` and `helium-miner` are downloaded and installed go to `Device Variables`

-- Create the variable for all the services `VARIANT` with your hardware definition
+* Create the variable for all the services `VARIANT` with your hardware definition (e.g. `DIY-RAK2287`).
+You can find here [the list of hardware compatible](https://github.com/NebraLtd/helium-hardware-definitions).
-- Create the variable for all the services `REGION_OVERRIDE` with your LoRa region
+* Create the variable for all the services `REGION_OVERRIDE` with your LoRa region (e.g. `EU868`).
+You can find here [the list of LoRa regions compatible](https://github.com/NebraLtd/hm-pktfwd).

 ## Run the Helium Hotspot